 Congratulations!
-You now own a fine product produced by the General Electric Company, which has been designed to provide you high quality and excellent service.
+You now own a fine product produced by the General Electric Company, which has been built to assure you high quality and excellent service.

 Electricity is the cleanest, most dependable and economical source of power.
 Every day, all around you and often taken for granted, electrical power is working for you . . . heating, cleaning, lighting, and cooling.